IjunaidI/News-app/README.md

 # News-app
-Open For all uit students if anybody want help
+Open For all Techkaro students if anybody want help